 What is ringworm?

-Lishay is an infectious disease of the skin andhair cover.
-It is caused by various types of microscopic fungi-dermatomycides.
-Two types of fungal disease are called ringworm: trichophytosis and microsporia.
-And under the general name they were united because of similarity of external signs.
+Lichen is an infectious disease of the skin andhair.
+It is caused by various types of microscopic fungi called dermatomycetes.
+Two types of fungal diseases are called ringworm: trichophytosis and microsporia.
+They are united under a common name due to the similarity of external signs.
 But this group also includes another fungal disease - favus.
-To owners of cats the favus is known as "scab" (hence, by the way, the expression "zaporshivet").
-Fortunately, in domestic cats this disease is rare.
-Ringworm does not appear immediately after infection: the incubation period lasts sometimes up to three months.
-The first noticeable signs of the disease are round spots without wool (bald patches).
-At first these specks are small, but gradually (without timely treatment) they "grow", becoming more and occupying an ever larger surface of the cat's body.
-Initially, spots appear on the muzzle of the animal, on the ears, on the tail and on the paws.
+Cat owners know favus as "mange" (hence, by the way, the expression "to become mangy").
+Fortunately, this disease is rare in domestic cats.
+Ringworm does not appear immediately after infection: the incubation period sometimes lasts up to three months.
+The first noticeable signs of the disease are round spots without hair (bald spots).
+At first, these spots are small, but gradually (without timely treatment) they "grow", becoming larger and larger and occupying an increasing surface area of the cat's body.
+Initially, spots appear on the animal's muzzle, ears, tail and paws.
 With ringworm, the affected skin is covered with gray, greasy scales.
 The disease can occur in different forms.
-The easiest form of the disease is superficial, more serious and dangerous - a deep form of ringworm.
-It is this form most often affected by kittens, elderly cats and animals with weakened immunity.
+The mildest form of the disease is superficial, more serious and dangerous is the deep form of ringworm.
+Kittens, older cats and animals with weakened immunity are most often susceptible to this form.
 The third form of ringworm is atypical.
 With this form of the disease, separate hairless areas appear on the cat's body.
-By the way, often on the affected areas rare hairs continue to grow.
-Sometimes ringworm, flowing in this form, is easily confused with scrapes or abrasions.
+By the way, sparse hairs often continue to grow in the affected areas.
+Sometimes ringworm in this form can easily be confused with abrasions or scratches.
 This makes it difficult to recognize the disease.
-The superficial form of lichen is also difficult to diagnose, because with external examination (especially in long-haired cats), the spots are not always noticeable. deprive the cats how to treat
+The superficial form of ringworm is also difficult to diagnose, because upon external examination (especially in long-haired cats), the spots are not always noticeable.

 How animals become infected with ringworm

-It is no coincidence that ringworm is the most famousdisease of cats: pick up this sore very easily.
-The infection occurs by direct contact with a sick animal or through objects that were touched by an infected cat.
-The causative agents of this disease are sufficiently stable in the external environment and are able to remain viable even for several years.
-Poor living conditions, chronic diseases of the animal and its weakened immunity or "tender age" of kittens increase the risk of infection, as well as minor injuries.
-In addition, this disease can tolerate rodents.
-Therefore, most often ringworm sick stray animals.
+It is no coincidence that ringworm is the most well-knowncat disease: it is very easy to catch this disease.
+The infection itself occurs through direct contact with a sick animal or through objects that an infected cat has touched.
+The causative agents of this disease are quite resistant in the external environment and can remain viable even for several years.
+Poor conditions of keeping, chronic diseases of the animal and its weakened immunity or the "tender age" of kittens increase the risk of infection, as well as minor injuries.
+In addition, this disease can also be carried by rodents.
+Therefore, most often, homeless animals suffer from ringworm.
 And they become the main source of infection.
-But even if your pussy never leaves the house, she too can get ringworm.
-In this case, the most common infection in the house is brought by people on their own shoes.
-And if a cat walks freely along the street, sooner or later it will catch this infection.
+But even if your cat never leaves the house, she can also get ringworm.
+In this case, most often people bring the infection into the house on their own shoes.
+And if the cat freely walks on the street, then sooner or later it will catch this infection.
 Therefore, it is necessary to take preventive measures and regularly vaccinate the cat against fungal infections.
-Naturally, to the category of preventive measures include compliance with the rules of keeping animals, and visiting a veterinarian.
+Naturally, the category of preventive measures includes compliance with the rules for keeping animals and visiting a veterinarian.

 Diagnosis of ringworm